Your Step-by-Step Guide to Annual Return Filing

 The role of ACRA

 Firstly, let’s take a moment to understand the role of ACRA in this process.
 ACRA is the governing body responsible for ensuring compliance with the Companies Act in Singapore.
 They oversee the annual filing process, ensuring that all locally incorporated companies adhere to the regulations and file annual returns timely.
-Failure to comply with these requirements can result in enforcement actions against the company officers.
+Failure to comply with these requirements can result in enforcement actions against the executive officers.

 The role of IRAS